nathanlane/nathanlane.github.io/src/content/post/installingropenlinux.md

 #### Upgrading to R Open

-Before installing <a href="https://mran.revolutionanalytics.com/open/ ">Microsoft R Open</a>, you want to keep track of all the packages you’ve installed.
-Because we’re installing a new version of R underneath RStudio, we wont have access to our old packages.
+Before installing <a href="https://mran.revolutionanalytics.com/open/ ">Microsoft R Open</a>, you want to keep track of all the packages you've installed.
+Because we're installing a new version of R underneath RStudio, we wont have access to our old packages.

 The following R code saves a list of packages that are currently installed in R. A <code>.Rda</code> file containing the installed package list will be saved in your default working directory.
 (If you need a reminder of your current working directory type <code>getwd()</code> into R.)

 {% highlight R %}
 # Save a list of packges install in R.
 temp <- installed.packages()
-installedpackages <- as.vector( temp[ is.na( temp[ , "Priority" ] ) , 1 ] )
+installedpackages <- as.vector( temp[ is.na( temp[, "Priority" ] ), 1 ] )
-save( installedpackages , file = "oldpackages.rda" )
+save( installedpackages, file = "oldpackages.rda" )
 {% endhighlight %}

 The above code is essentially the same as <a href="https://www.datascienceriot.com/how-to-upgrade-r-without-losing-your-packages/kris/">Data Science Riot</a>.

-Once we setup R Open, we’ll evoke this <code>.Rda</code> file to automatically (re-)install the old packages.
+Once we setup R Open, we'll evoke this <code>.Rda</code> file to automatically (re-)install the old packages.

 Next, we download and install Microsoft R Open: <a href="https://mran.revolutionanalytics.com/download/#download">https://mran.revolutionanalytics.com/download/</a>.

-If, like me, you juggle multiple systems and can’t keep track of which version of Ubuntu you have, type the following command into the terminal:
+If, like me, you juggle multiple systems and can't keep track of which version of Ubuntu you have, type the following command into the terminal:

 {% highlight bash %}
 From your terminal: